-Working in the hospital, it’s easy to forget that this is not the child or family’s normal routine.
-This may be something I see everyday, but they don’t; as the Child Life Specialist, it’s important to walk the patient through exactly what will be going on in developmentally-appropriate terminology.
+Working in the hospital, it’s easy to forget that this is not the child’s or family’s normal routine.
+This may be something I see everyday, but they don’t; as the child life specialist, it’s important to walk the patients through exactly what will be going on in developmentally-appropriate terminology.

-One patient (four-years-old) that I really connected with throughout this week, Christopher*, was expected to go home only if he was able to take his medicine by mouth.
+One patient (four-year-old) that I really connected with when I first started my job at the hospital was Christopher*, who was expected to go home only if he was able to take his medicine by mouth.
 The nurse asked if there was anything I could do to help since he’d been spitting out the medicine due to the bad taste.

 I brought in multiple syringes (just like they give medicine in), paint and construction paper and asked if he wanted to do a craft with me.
 Christopher very much enjoys crafts so he was very excited.